 “Come on a journey with me.”
-Jesus spoke to my heart.
-He didn’t tell me to, but I lay on the floor face down with my arms stretched out in front of me.
-This has become my most comfortable position before the Lord, because it expresses my heart; a heart of surrender and reverence to the Lord of my life who has brought me through so much.
-He has done so much more than saving my life, He has given me life.
-Prostrate on the floor I was lower than all other distractions in the room and in the best position to receive.
+Jesus whispered to my heart.
+Lying on the floor face down, arms stretched out in front of me, expressed my heart of surrender, reverence to the Lord of my life.
+He has brought me through so much—so much more than saving my life; He has given me life.

-Before too long, in my mind’s eye, I began to share in Christ’s experience of the Cross.
-The vision began with the first nail to the hand and continued on as I was given a taste of the pain and agony He had experienced.
-Granted, there is no way I could possibly know the true horror of the pain, it would be more than this human could bear, as just this taste of it had caused my spirit to writhe and shake in anguish.
-He zeroed in on various parts of His body, as if magnifying them before my eyes, while I looked on.
-It was as if witnessing first-hand His face, oozing blood, where chunks of flesh were missing; the beard having been literally ripped out of His skin.
-Blood was running in trickles down his forehead where thorns had pierced His skin.
-I could feel pressure in my feet as they pushed down against the metal stake run through.
-My neck felt the stretch and pain as I watched His head loll against His chest, for His body no longer had strength to hold His head up.
-An utter sadness came over me, as I realized that I had been the one that hung Jesus there.
-My sin joined the race of mankind, for I had been no better than they.
-I would like to think that I wouldn’t have caused this, but a sin is a sin to the Lord and they all had to be paid for.
-He paid the ultimate price for me and for you.
+The vision began with Christ’s experience of the cross.
+From the first nail to the hand, it continued on, as I was given a taste of the pain and agony that He experienced.
+There is no way I could know the true horror of the pain, that would be more than anyone could bear; as just this example had left my spirit writhing and shaking in anguish.
+In the vision, various parts of His body were introduced, as if magnified.
+I witnessed, as if first-hand, His Blood-oozing face where chunks of flesh were missing; His beard having been literally ripped out of His skin.
+Blood trickling down His forehead where thorns pierced His skin.
+I felt pressure in my feet as if pressing down against the metal stake run through.
+My neck felt the stretch and pain as I watched His head loll against His chest—His body no longer offered strength to hold His head upright.
+In utter sadness I realized that I had hung Jesus there.
+My sin joined the race of mankind for I was no better—no one is.
+Sin is sin to the Lord; all separate man from the Father; all had to be paid for to reinstate relationship of man to God.
+Jesus paid the ultimate price for me—for you.
 I cried out in my heart.
-“Oh, Lord Jesus forgive me.”
-“Please, forgive me.”
-He already has and I know this, but there was such a need to express what was churning inside my heart.
-No other words were appropriate.
+“Oh, Lord Jesus forgive me, please, forgive me.”
+I know well His forgiveness, but suddenly there was such a need to express what was churning in my heart; no other words but repentance.
 How can anyone not receive such an unselfish and heroic sacrifice?
-How can you be indifferent to such a price paid for your soul?
+How can anyone be indifferent to such a horrific price paid for their soul?

-When I thought I could bear no more, the vision turned to observe a centurion soldier standing with his sword in hand.
-He was glancing down at it, as the sun glinted off the shiny steel blade.
-A third of the sword, toward the tip, was coated in thick red blood.
-He held it pointed to the ground and stood looking at it with a stunned look of shock on his face, as the realization must have just hit him of this horrific thing he had done.
-This was the sword that had pierced Jesus’ side.
-This was the sword that drew the blood from the Savior of the world.
-This was the blood that was poured out for you and me.
+When I thought I could bear no more, the vision directed me to a Centurion soldier standing, sword in hand.
+He was staring at it in disbelief, sun glinting off shiny steel; but a third of the sword, toward the tip, was not shiny; it was coated in thick, dark red blood.
+He held it with tip pointed toward the ground and stood with a look of shock on his face, as if in realization of what he had done.
+This was the sword that had pierced Jesus’ side, drawing Blood from the Savior of the world—Blood shed for you and for me.